w3c/wai-media-guide/av-content.md

 This page addresses accessibility considerations when planning, scripting, storyboarding, recording, and producing audio and video.

-Some are indicated as Web Content Accessibility Guidelines ([WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/)) requirements and have links to a separate resource.
-(About [WCAG Standards](/planning/#WCAG-standards) is on a separate page.)
-Others are good practice.
+Some of the guidnace below is related to requirements in Web Content Accessibility Guidelines (WCAG) and have links to a separate resource.
+(About [WCAG Standards](/design-develop/media/planning/#WCAG-standards) is on a separate page.)
+Other guidance is good practice.

 ## Audio